 Some people use stroller tags to remind touchy strangers to keep their hands off, but these can also be subtle reminders for friends and loved ones as well.

 Keep sanitizer around the house and model good hygiene.
 Sanitizing and washing your hands will remind them to do so as well.
 Or, when they want to hold the baby, simply offer sanitizer along with the baby!

 When all else fails, blame it on the doctor

-If you’re really concerned about the grandparents getting upset, let them know it’s doctor’s orders.
+Let them know it’s the doctor’s orders.
 To make you feel more comfortable having the conversation, you can even talk to your doctor about it first.
 Ask the pediatrician what the risks are and how to avoid your newborn getting sick.

 While your parents or in-laws may not believe it’s a real risk if they hear it from you, they’re more likely to respect your wishes if your doctor said it was necessary.